anbruzga/FrFlashCardsDuo/readme.md

-## Work in Progress: pronounciations recompiled to use share-able source, but need additional tidying up for the data source, as some words aren't pronounced correctly
+## Work in Progress:
+- pronounciations recompiled to use share-able source, but need additional tidying up for the data source, as some words aren't pronounced correctly
+- data source file is just too big.
+Need to solve that.

 ### Voice Data Compilation
 Currently, I need to recompile the voice data to ensure it complies with the provider's terms of service for sharing.
 Once completed, the app will function as described below: